-My friend Lamar, a physicist-mathematician, sent me an article featuring recent brain research.
+A physicist-mathematician friend sent me an article featuring recent brain research.
 It seems to be a fact, as revealed by MRI scans, that several seconds before we make a “conscious” decision, the brain’s synapses have already begun firing, indicating that, on some unseen level, an aspect of ourselves is already “aware” of what we are going to “decide.”

 This phenomenon has been touted as “proof” that we humans have no free will, as such; that it’s an illusion, with the physical brain as the true puppet-master of our lives.